 Generator residual AC voltage should be checked first if there is no AC power output.
 A good place to check is at terminal block TB21, across terminals 22 and 23.
-Residual voltage should be approximately 14 VAC (no-load) at normal operating r/min.
+Residual voltage should be 5 to 10 VAC (no-load) at normal operating r/min.
 If none, flash the field following the instructions in Test B.

 If residual voltage is present at TB21, then check the continuity of circuit breaker CB21.
-If CB21 is ok, proceed to voltage regulator VRAS-2 and check for residual voltage between terminal numbers 2 and 3.
-If none, check continuity between these points with the GenSet shut down.
+If CB21 is okay, proceed to voltage regulator VRAS-2 and check for residual voltage between terminal numbers 2 and 3.
+If none, check continuity between these points with the generator set shut down.